-This article explored the dynamics of large-scale and long-term cultural change, using the example of an exceptionally well documented and important aspect of the cultural history of 19th-century Europe: the spread of a new artistic and intellectual frame that highlighted the cultural uniqueness, the deep historical roots, and the distinct political destiny of particular peoples, usually defined as communities of shared vernacular languages or religion.
-This worldview proved to be extraordinarily consequential for the political future of the Continent and the world, as it constructed and identified the nations that political activists later demanded to be the sovereign basis of independent statehood.
+This article explored the dynamics of large-scale and long-term cultural change, using the example of an exceptionally well-documented and important case: the spread of nationalist artistic and intellectual frames that highlighted the cultural uniqueness, the deep historical roots, and the distinct political destiny of particular peoples, usually defined as communities of shared vernacular languages or religion.
+This worldview proved to be extraordinarily consequential for the political future of the Continent and the world, as it constructed and identified the nations that political activists later demanded be the sovereign basis of independent statehood.

 We make two contributions to the scholarship on diffusion.
-First, we substantiated a "multiplex network and multiple diffusion process" perspective, both theoretically and empirically, that others (Hsiao and Pfaff 2022: 8) have called for in order to better understand ideational revolutions.
-Empirically, we studied a large range of channels of connectivity through which romantic nationalism could have plausibly diffused.
-This demanded corresponding data.
-We found information about many different systems of connectivity along which romantic nationalism could have spread.
-This rich data allowed asking which channels actually did transmit social influence and which ones did not, thus helping to overcome the endemic confirmation bias in the study of diffusion.
+First, we analyzed the spread of Romantic nationalism as a "multiplex network and multiple diffusion process" thus heeding the call from others (Hsiao and Pfaff 2022, p.
+8) to advance our understanding of ideational revolutions by adopting this analytical perspective.
+Implementing a multiplex network and multiple diffusion perspective demanded corresponding data.
+We found information about many different systems of connectivity along which Romantic nationalism could have spread.
+These rich data allowed asking which channels actually did transmit social influence and which ones did not, thus helping to overcome the endemic confirmation bias in the study of diffusion.

 We find that diffusion operated simultaneously through multiple domains, rather than a single network of connectivity, as so often assumed in mainstream research.
 These domains differ fundamentally from each other, confirming the utility of a multiplexity approach to the study of diffusion: from the communication networks between artists and writers to the grid of Roman roads that established regions of cultural similarity during the Middle Ages, from the webs of universities within which the new ideas circulated to the nets of newspapers that channeled nationalist messages.
 While made up of different ties, all channels through which Romantic nationalism diffused share a high level of specificity, that is, they are closely tied to intellectual life.
-The more general, multi-sectorial spheres of exchange established by shared membership in states or proximity in transportation networks do not seem to have served as conduits of diffusion.
+The more general, multisectorial spheres of exchange established by shared membership in states or proximity in transportation networks do not seem to have served as conduits of diffusion.

 Future work may go beyond what we have achieved here by coding an even larger number of channels, by measuring their levels of specificity directly, and by including a range of different diffusion outcomes.
-This would allow identifying which domains are particularly susceptible to circulate what kind of objects, to further test the above findings about domain specificity, and to explore other domain characteristics and their possible consequences for diffusion processes, as suggested by Wimmer (2021).
-It would also allow to model interactions between various channels of diffusion (cf. Gould 1991), their sequencing over time, or their intertwining into a single influence network (as modeled in physics, e.g. Gomez et al. 2013).
-We thus see our study in part as a proof of concept, in line with a recent call for future work (Rawlings et al. 2023: 412) and a forthcoming case study (Velasco Forthcoming): that it is worth exploring which domains enhance the diffusion of which kinds of objects.
+This would allow to identify which domains are particularly susceptible to circulate what kind of objects, to further test the above findings about domain specificity, and to explore other domain characteristics and their possible consequences for diffusion processes, as suggested by Wimmer (2021).
+It would also allow us to model interactions between various channels of diffusion (cf. Gould 1991), their sequencing over time, or their intertwining into a single influence network (as modeled in physics, e.g., Gomez et al. 2013).
+In line with a recent call for future work (Rawlings et al. 2023, p.
+412) and a recent case study (Velasco 2023), we thus see our study as a proof of concept: that it is worth exploring which domains enhance the diffusion of which kinds of objects.